Volkswagen CC insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Volkswagen CC is $220 a month — or $2,640 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Volkswagen CC has been around since 2008.
 The CC model will be replaced by the Arteon model and the CC will be discontinued in 2017.
 The midsize luxury car is known for its low base price and upscale interior.